Ph.D. Candidate, Department of Recreation, Park, and Tourism Management, Penn State

 How do we fund, build, and manage parks equitably?

-Currently, I am part of a team of researchers evaluating three capital investments in Philadelphia -- Bartram's Mile, the Rail Park, and Centennial Commons.
+In addition to completing my dissertation, I am currently part of a research team, including faculty and graduate students from Penn State main campus, Penn State Abington, and University of North Carolina Greensboro, evaluating three capital investments in Philadelphia — Bartram's Mile, the Rail Park, and West Fairmount Park.
 These three parks are part of the city's initiative to reconnect residents to their public spaces, with the hope of fostering social cohesion, civic engagement, trust, and socioeconomic integration.
-Our studies are evaluating the extent to which these investments are meeting these goals, with an eye toward signs of gentrification, perceptions of park ownership, and social interactions among visitors.
-We are also looking at the extent to which surrounding communities engage with the organizations and agencies that plan and manage them.
+We are evaluating the extent to which these investments are meeting these goals, with an eye toward signs of gentrification, people’s perceptions of park ownership, and park users’ sense of belonging.
+We are also looking at the extent to which surrounding communities engage with park managers.

-In addition to ongoing projects in Philadelphia, I have developed a survey instrument to measure gentrification worldview and used it to assess its relationship to people’s support of park development; studied the impact of capital spending on parks and recreation on the racial makeup of cities across the country; and shown how community engagement with a park nonprofit influences community-level perceived park ownership following a significant investment.
-Future projects in this line of research will examine the ethics of the public space development process, especially the role of nonprofits.
+In addition to ongoing projects in Philadelphia, I have developed an instrument to measure people’s gentrification beliefs and have used it to assess relationships between people’s gentrification “worldview” and their support of park development.
+Other projects have included studying the impact of capital spending on parks and recreation on the racial makeup of cities across the country; and demonstrating how community engagement with a park nonprofit influences community-level perceived park ownership following a significant investment.
+Future projects in this line of research will examine the ethics and financing of public space development, especially the role of nonprofits/philanthropy.

 Core to my teaching is helping students develop an understanding of the social impacts of parks and recreation on communities.
-Lessons focus on bringing current research into the classroom to expose students to cutting-edge knowledge while giving them practical skills they can use when they graduate.
-I believe keeping research and teaching closely tied helps students become more compassionate professionals.
+I believe keeping research and teaching closely tied helps students become more compassionate and engaged professionals.